mox386/VidUploadServer/README.md

 developers move stuff around all the time) the file should contain a 'client_secret' that is 25 characters long and a 'client_id' that is 73 charaters long. 'client_id' should end with apps.googleusercontent.conf'.

+After downloading the git (commands above) run the installation

 	cd ~/VidUploadServer
 	./install

-The script will give copious feedback on actions taken, and will go through the setup for the first channel.
+The install script will give copious feedback on actions taken, and will go through the setup.

 A link to a google consent webpage from step 6 above will be generated.
 However, since we are running a headless raspberry pi it will not display on the pi, copy paste, type, or otherwise move this authorization link to another computer where you can accept.